AdobeDocs/app-builder/src/pages/overview/getting_access.md

 **How do I get support during the trial period?**

-For trial customers please use our [Experience League forum](https://experienceleaguecommunities.adobe.com/t5/project-firefly/ct-p/project-firefly) to get support.
+We have an online forum, [Experience League forum](https://adobe.ly/appbuilder-forum), for support questions.
+In addition, when you receive your welcome email you will be asked to setup a meeting with our team so we can help you get up to speed and answer any questions you may have.

 **How long does it take to get access**

-Usually it takes between 1 and 3 days.
+Usually it takes between 1 to 3 days.
 It may take longer depending on the number of requests we have.

 **How can I check if my org is already onboarded to the trial?**

-Just visit the Adobe [Developer Console](/console).
+Just visit the [Adobe Developer Console](/console).
 If you have the button "create project from template" next to the button "create new project" then you are provisioned for App Builder.

+**Will you offer the trial to customers who are not yet Adobe Experience Cloud customers?

+Yes.
+We are working to provide a trial environment to customers new to Adobe in the future.